-5.15.
+5.6.
 How is the decision made about what type and how much support my child/young person will receive?

-- Each child is assessed individually and appropriate support is put in place - Additional assessments from outside services, such as educational psychologists, occupational therapists, language and learning support, and speech and language will inform the types of support and/or resources needed - Pupil Progress Meetings are held with the headteacher, SENCo and class teacher to track progress and decide whether changes need to be made to provision to ensure good progress towards targets - Parents/ carers of children with SEND will also formally meet with the class teacher three times a year to review provision and progress and set new targets.
+Each child is assessed individually and appropriate support is put in place Additional assessments from outside services, such as educational

+Additional assessments from outside services, such as educational psychologists, occupational therapists, language and learning support, and speech and language will inform the types of support and/or resources needed

+- Pupil Progress Meetings are held with the headteacher, SENCo and class teacher to track progress and decide whether changes need to be made to provision to ensure good progress towards targets - Parents/ carers of children with SEND will also formally meet with the class teacher three times a year to review provision and progress and set new targets.

-5.16.
+5.7.
 How do we consult with parents of children with special education needs and disability, and involve them in their child's education?